 What are my rights for flights delayed due to bad weather?

-Remember, this applies to flights departing the EU or arriving into the EU on an EU airline, but not to flights cancelled more than six years ago, missed check-ins or extraordinary circumstances.
+Remember, this applies to flights departing the EU or UK or arriving into the EU or UK on an EU or UK airline, but not to flights cancelled more than six years ago, missed check-ins or extraordinary circumstances.

 What types of bad weather can I claim for?

 Before you make a claim for cancelled or delayed flights, it’s important to understand what is meant by “extraordinary circumstances”.